Henry Chandler Bowen: Personal life

-He married Lucy Maria, daughter of Lewis Tappan, on June 6, 1844 and they had 10 children.
-He later married Ellen Holt on December 25, 1865.
+He married Lucy Maria, daughter of Lewis Tappan, on June 6, 1844, and they had 10 children.
+In 1862, as Lucy Maria, aged 38, lay on her deathbed, she confessed to Bowen that she had had a sexual relationship with Henry Ward Beecher.
+Bowen did not sue Beecher for adultery; the famous adultery case against Beecher was brought by Theodore Tilton.
+Bowen, however, was involved in arbitration with Beecher and Tilton, which related to Beecher's adultery and which was settled in 1872.

+On December 25, 1865, Bowen married Ellen Holt.

 In 1846, he hired architect Joseph Wells to build a summer home in Gothic Revival style called Roseland Cottage in Woodstock.
-The house is preserved today and is a National Historic Landmark.
+The house is preserved today and is known as National Historic Landmark.

 He was a founding member of the Congregationalist Church of the Pilgrims.
-Two years later he was a founding member of Plymouth Church in Brooklyn Heights.
-Plymouth Church was designed by Joseph Wells.
-He and his family moved into a house at 90 Willow Street in the late 1840s or 1850s.
+Two years later, he was a founding member of Plymouth Church in Brooklyn Heights, which was designed by Joseph C. Wells.
+In 1876, at a special meeting of the Plymouth Church Examining Committee, Bowen declared that Beecher was "an adulterer, a perjurer and a blasphemer".
+As a result, Bowen was expelled from the church.

-He was involved in litigation with Beecher and Theodore Tilton which was settled in 1872.
+Bowen and his family moved into a house at 90 Willow Street in the late 1840s or early 1850s.

 Starting in 1870, Bowen hosted large Fourth of July celebrations at Roseland Cottage.
-Four United States Presidents visited Bowen's summer home as his guests and speakers for these celebrations: Ulysses S. Grant, Benjamin Harrison, Rutherford B. Hayes, and William McKinley.
-Other prominent visitors included Henry Ward Beecher, Julia Ward Howe, Oliver Wendell Holmes and John C. Fremont.
+Four United States presidents visited Bowen's summer home as his guests and speakers for these celebrations: Ulysses S. Grant, Benjamin Harrison, Rutherford B. Hayes, and William McKinley.
+Other prominent visitors included Henry Ward Beecher, Julia Ward Howe, Oliver Wendell Holmes Jr., and John C. Frémont.

 Bowen made large philanthropic gifts to his hometown of Woodstock, CT.
 He made an endowment to his school Woodstock Academy.
 He presented Roseland Park to the town in 1876.